 -

-Determining whether a child has a specific learning disorder in mathematics and therefore appropriate supports
+Evaluating whether one has a specific learning disorder such as dyslexia or dyscalculia, and appropriate supports

 -